Adversarial Turing Patterns from Cellular Automata: Turing Patterns as Black-box Universal Adversarial Perturbations

 \subsection{Similarity to Fourier attacks}

-We noticed that the some of the resulting patterns look similar to the ones generated as single Fourier harmonics, as in \cite{tsuzuku2019structural}.
-To check how they are related, the following is done: We took the discrete Fourier transform (DFT) of the pattern and cut all the frequencies with the amplitude below some threshold (we used $2$ cases of thresholds: $\max - 1$ and $0.9 \max$) and then reversed the DFT for all three pattern channels.
+Some of the patterns are similar to the ones generated as single Fourier harmonics, in \cite{tsuzuku2019structural}.
+To compare correspondence, we took the discrete Fourier transform (DFT) of the pattern and cut all the frequencies with the amplitude below some threshold (we used $2$ cases of thresholds: $\max - 1$ and $0.9 \max$) and then reversed the DFT for all three pattern channels.
 We applied this transformation to the patterns acquired using different channel mixing approaches (2 (summation) and 4 (pointwise) described above).
-As a result, in most cases neither the fooling rates (see Table \ref{tab2}, \ref{tab3}) nor the visual representation of the pattern (see Appendix, Fig. 6) did not change drastically, which leads us to the conclusion that in these cases it is indeed a Single Fourier Attack that is taking place.
-However, in the case of patterns generated using summation channel mixing to attack InceptionV3 it is not true (see Appendix, Figure 7).
+As a result, in most cases neither the fooling rates (see Table \ref{tab2}, \ref{tab3}) nor the visual representation of the pattern (Appendix, Fig. 6) did not change drastically, which leads us to the conclusion that in these cases it is indeed a Single Fourier Attack that is taking place.
+However, in the case of patterns generated using summation channel mixing to attack InceptionV3 it is not true (Appendix, Fig. 7).
 This means that while such methods can generate Single Fourier Attacks, not all the attacks generated using these methods are SFA, i.e. our approach can generate more diverse UAPs.
-Our method coompared to \cite{tsuzuku2019structural} has much less parameters and even using only two parameters, it can achieve better results (see Table \ref{table8}).
+Our work compared to \cite{tsuzuku2019structural} has much less parameters and performs better (see Table \ref{table8}).